marl0ny/SomeGraphicsStuff/README.md

-#  Exercises with GL
+# Miscellaneous Graphics Programs

-Some basic programs that I made to learn 3D rendering with OpenGL and WebGL (still a work in progress).
-Instructions on how to use the programs our found [here](./INSTRUCTIONS.md).
+Small projects that I made to learn graphics rendering on the GPU through various graphics APIs.
+Instructions on how to use the programs are found [here](./INSTRUCTIONS.md).
 These programs were made by using the following resources:

 - **[Modern OpenGL Guide](https://raw.githubusercontent.com/Overv/Open.GL/master/ebook/Modern%20OpenGL%20Guide.pdf)** by Alexander Overvoorde.
 Contains a quick overview of the various OpenGL interfaces.
 - **[Learn OpenGL](https://learnopengl.com/)** by Joey de Vries.
 This gives a more thorough tutorial to OpenGL.